outfox/fennecs/www/docs/Components/Shareables.md

 ## Considerations

+1. Shared components can positively impact performance by reducing memory usage and allowing trivial updates of shared state.

+2. However, accessing shared components involves an indirection.
+The data on the heap isn't acked as tightly in memory.
+Iterating over many entities and components can be slower.

+3. Fortunately, Queries that don't include reference Components in their Stream Types will not suffer from this indirection at all!

-1. Shared components introduce weak coupling between entities.
+4. Shared components introduce some weak coupling between entities.
 Be cautious when modifying shared instances.

-2. Shared components can positively impact performance by reducing memory usage and allowing batch updates.

-3. However, accessing shared components involves an indirection, which may impact performance with large numbers of entities and components.

-4. Be mindful of the lifecycle of shared components to avoid memory leaks.
+5. Be mindful of the lifecycle of shared components to avoid memory leaks.

 ## Conclusion